DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 Hash Processors ('hash' for short) are processors that when inserted into a quantum computer, will mine for BTC (bitcoin).
 They drop from normal and challenge dungeons.

+### What's the benefit of having a high level Medical skill?
+Medical skill allows you to craft healing items.
+Higher levels allow you to craft healing items that are able to heal a large amount of health.

 ### How do I increase my Scavenge Skill?
 In every area with enemies there is an action called AFK Resource Gather, near the bottom of the list.
 It's located under the mobs list and under dungeons.